-If you are pregnant, Social Services can provide emotional/resource support around decision making, next steps, and more.
-See Pregnancy Options: Medical, Counseling and Educational Services >>
+If you are pregnant, Social Services can provide emotional/resource support around decision-making, next steps, and more.
+See Pregnancy Options: Medical, Counseling, and Educational Services >

-Relationship Violence, Stalking or Other Violence
+Relationship Violence, Stalking, or Other Violence

-The Tang Center offers a full array of services for students to promote their sexual health and wellness.
+UHS offers a full array of services for students to promote their sexual health and wellness.
 Social Services offers support to students whose sexual health concerns have begun to impact their mental, emotional, and relational health.
 We provide confidential, brief therapy and referral to other campus or community resources.

 In recent years post-exposure prophylaxis (PEP) and pre-exposure prophylaxis (PrEP) have provided another resource for the prevention of HIV infection.
-Our staff works closely with Tang medical providers to support students in deciding if starting this regimen is the right choice for them.
+Our staff works closely with UHS medical providers to support students in deciding if starting this regimen is the right choice for them.

 "MSM" is an acronym commonly used by medical providers to refer to "men who have sex with men."
 This includes trans* and cisgender men of various sexual orientations (ie bisexual, gay, queer, pansexual, etc).
 Social Services has counselors trained to provide affirming and confidential support for the health and wellness needs of students who are MSM.
 This may include brief, individual therapy, group therapy, and/or referral to other campus and community resources.

 Sexual violence encompasses a wide range of non-consensual behaviors including unwanted or coerced sexual behavior, harassment (cyber assaults), stalking, and rape.
-Social Services strives to provide a safe environment for supportive, non-judgmental counseling, advocacy, resources and referral information.
+Social Services strives to provide a safe environment for supportive, non-judgmental counseling, advocacy, resources, and referral information.
 We are a confidential campus resource.